imohitch/DeepLearningOnAndroid/README.md

 ## Tutorial 3a - Deploying a convnet tensorflow model for MNIST
 This notebook covers
 >* Deploying a convolutional network to get superior results
+>* Using exponentially decaying Learning Rate to learn faster